Last revised: May 9, 2023

 Moving westward the cutoff ended just east of Paw Paw, West Virginia at the Okonoko Tower, which protected the western convergence of the "Highline" and "Lowline" at milepost 252.2.
 Most of the new line was located in West Virginia but one small section did cross over into Maryland.

-Of note was the fact that the cutoff did include two additional connections prior to the B&O abandoning the original main line through the area: first, there was additional connection to the "Lowline" at Doe Gully, West Virginia.
-Additionally, the railroad had a connection with the Western Maryland (upon whose main line it crossed at Magnolia) at milepost 239.7.
+Interestingly, the cutoff did include two additional connections prior to the B&O abandoning the original main line through the area: first, there was a connection to the "Lowline" at Doe Gully, West Virginia.
+Additionally, the railroad had a connection with the Western Maryland at milepost 239.7.